samkohn/DUNE-FD-calc/Fast-Monte-Carlo/Detector-Response/README.md

    vector by the matrix to get the reconstructed energy in those same 40 bins of 250 MeV.

-Note: The matrix is normalized so that probability is conserved.
-This means each column is normalized to 1.
-One result of this is that the histograms will not match the matrices, since the columns are normalized independently.
+Note: The matrix should be normalized so that probability is conserved.
+This means each column should be normalized to 1.
+If the DRMs are to be stacked together to create a large DRM for all neutrino types, the normalization should happen *after* the large matrix is assembled.

 #### Algorithm Description
 The basic detector response [^1] is the energy/momentum/angle smearing, and